serilog-contrib/serilog-sinks-elasticsearch/README.md

 ### Breaking changes for version 6

 Starting from version 6, the sink has been upgraded to work with Elasticsearch 6.0 and has support for the new templates used by ES 6.

+If you use the `AutoRegisterTemplate` option, you need to set the `AutoRegisterTemplateVersion` option to `ESv6` in order to generate default templates that are compatible with the breaking changes in ES 6.

 ### Breaking changes for version 4